-Retired seventy-nine year old, Italian designer Valentino Garavani along with Giancarlo Giammetti launched an inspiring 3-D virtual fashion museum this Monday.
+Retired seventy-nine year old, Italian designer Valentino Garavani and Giancarlo Giammetti launched an inspiring 3-D virtual fashion museum this Monday.
 Also present to inaugurate the event were Hollywood actress Anne Hathaway and the brain behind the Google Art project -Amit Sood, at the Museum of Modern Art in New York.
 This fantastic museum project is available for everyone as a free downloadable desktop application for Macs and PCs.
-Users can now access the 5,000 images, videos and other documents in the digital gallery that covers over 10, 000 square meters in virtual space.
-Every dress tells a story that can be traced through sketches, illustrations, advertising campaigns and editorials.
+Users can now access the 5,000 images, videos, and other documents in the digital gallery that covers over 10 000 square meters in virtual space.
+Every dress tells a story that can be traced through sketches, illustrations, advertising campaigns, and editorials.
 300 dresses are on display that can be viewed in a 3D frame, turning the image around to every accurate detail.

-Fashion is not just a money making business after all, there are people who care to document and preserve trends even in the big, bad world of fashion.
-Both Valentino and his business partner Giancarlo Giammetti had entirely dedicated their last two years towards this initiative to give to the world, a first of its kind fashion museum accessible by anyone at any time.
+Fashion is not just a money-making business; after all, some people care to document and preserve trends even in the big, bad fashion world.
+Both Valentino and his business partner Giancarlo Giammetti had entirely dedicated their last two years towards this initiative to give to the world a first-of-its-kind fashion museum accessible by anyone at any time.